robertbaker13/phase-0-handbook/overview.md

 ### Guided Pairing Sessions
 You are expected to attend all guided pairing sessions.
 Please see [Guided Pairing Sessions](guided_pairing_sessions.md)  for more help and details.
 ### Peer Pairing Sessions
-You are expected to pair with a peer at least six times each unit.
+You are expected to pair with a peer at least 3-4 times each unit.
 See [Peer-Pairing Sessions](peer-pairing_sessions.md)  for more information.
 ### Reflections
 You will be asked to submit a reflection at the end of each unit.
 It is due the last Sunday at 11:59pm.
 ### Challenges